HL7/fhir-medmorph/input/pagecontent/researchdataquery.md

-This section of the implementation guide defines the specific conformance requirements for querying a data mart.
+This section defines the specific conformance requirements for querying a data mart as specified in this MedMorph Reference Architecture IG.

 ### Requirements for Researcher Portal